 RIMP stands for Reading Improvement and Monitoring Plan.
 Not every child has a RIMP.
 In Amherst, RIMPs are given to kindergarten through third grade students who score "well below" the grade level benchmark on the fall reading screening assessment.
 Powers Elementary School uses the Acadience Reading K-6 assessment as a reading screener.
 This assessment is given to all students in grades K-3 three times per year.
 The Acadience Reading assessment is also Amherst's dyslexia screener.
 You can learn more about this assessment by navigating to the "Assessment Resources" tab.

-If a child scores "well below" the grade level benchmark on the Acadience Reading assessment, it does NOT mean they have dyslexia but their RIMP will identify they are "at risk for dyslexia".
+If a child scores "well below" the grade level benchmark on the Acadience Reading assessment, their RIMP will indicate they are considered "not on track".
 This alerts your child's teacher to the need for more intensive support to improve your child's foundational reading skills.
 The RIMP outlines your child's areas identified for support, targeted interventions, and progress monitoring data.
 Every two weeks, your child's Title I Reading teacher, classroom teacher, or intervention specialist will update your child's progress monitoring data on the RIMP so that you can see the progress they're making.
 Since the RIMP is shared electronically, you can view this document anytime.

-Fourth-grade students have a RIMP if they previously had a RIMP during their third grade year and who scored below the grade level proficiency score of 700 on their Ohio State Test in English Language Arts in third grade.
+Fourth-grade and fifth grade students have a RIMP if they previously had a RIMP during their third and/or fourth grade year and scored below a 700 on their Ohio State Test in English Language Arts in third/fourth grade.
 If your child has a RIMP, this will be communicated to you at fall conferences and shared with you electronically so you can view their progress monitoring and benchmark data anytime.

 If you have any questions about your student's RIMP, please reach out to their teacher or principal.